wilbowma/llm-lang/README.md

 This llm-lang is LLM-first: by default, you're writing a prompt to send to a LLM. llm-lang uses the at expression reader [](https://docs.racket-lang.org/scribble/reader.html#(part._.The_.Scribble_.Syntax_at_a_.Glance)), so you can escape from your prompt using `@` forms to compute part of the prompt.
 When you want to perform normal computation, you escape into the Racket programming language using `@` forms.
-For example, the following example asks the LLM "Are you working correctly?" and prints the reply.
+For example, the following configure an LLM backend and ask "Are you working correctly?", `display`ing the reply.

 ```
 #lang llm-lang